porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/navigation/link-pure/link-pure.code.md

 ## Color

-Though basic colors are set by the `theme` property, they can be overridden by the `color` property or even inherited from outside.
+Though basic colors are set by the `theme` property, they can be overridden by the `color` property or even inherited from outside to customize coloring on specific needs.

 <Playground :themeable="true">
   <template v-slot={theme}>